microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 ## Detailed design

 In DXC, the analysis and diagnostic emission steps would happen in DiagnoseRegisterType(), under DiagnoseHLSLDecl in SemaHLSL.cpp.
-However, there is currently no infrastructure that implements the register keyword as an unusual annotation.
-The method through which a decl retains the information from a `register` annotation has yet to be designed, and is out of scope for this spec.
-However, one approach is that in clang\lib\Parse\ParseHLSL.cpp, under ParseHLSLAnnotations, an attribute will be constructed that will be added to any decl which has the `register` keyword applied to it.
+In clang, there is a function called `handleHLSLResourceBindingAttr` in `clang\lib\Sema\SemaDeclAttr.cpp` that is responsible for diagnosing and validating the `register` keyword when it is applied to any decl.
+Any time the `register` annotation is applied on a decl, the `AT_HLSLResourceBinding` attribute gets added to the decl's attribute list in `clang\lib\Parse\ParseHLSL.cpp`, under `ParseHLSLAnnotations`.
 Note that there are instances where multiple `register` statements can apply to a single decl, and this is only invalid if the register annotations have the same register types but different register numbers.
 If this invalid case happens, `err_hlsl_conflicting_register_annotations` will be emitted.

-Then, in SemaHLSL.cpp, there will be a location responsible for diagnosing each Decl in the translation unit, and for each Decl, if the attribute that is associated with the presence of the `register` annotation is detected, the two steps described below will be run.
+There is a separate case where two decls in separate locations in the translation unit have overlapping register numbers and register types, causing a conflict.
+This type of conflict cannot be detected at this stage of compilation, because parsing is not yet complete.
+Detecting this conflict is out of scope for this diagnostic infrastructure, but will be caught later by the register allocation algorithm.

+For each decl that contains this `AT_HLSLResourceBinding` attribute, `handleHLSLResourceBindingAttr` will be run, which contains `DiagnoseHLSLResourceRegType`.
+This function is responsible for the emission of the diagnostics described in this spec.

 ### Analysis